The Best Travel Guide to Poland

 Hotels: Brovaria (includes a bar and restaurant), Hotel Brovaria (centrally located and affordable), IBB Hotel Andersia (ranked the Traver’s Choice winner for 2012), Hotel Wloski, Don Prestige Residence, City Park Hotel & Residence (trendy), and Mercure Poznan.

-Euro 2012 is scheduled to take place from June 8th through July 1st.
-The event will span eight venues in the eight host cities in Poland and the Ukraine.
-There’s clearly plenty of things to do in the main Polish cities hosting Euro 2012 events.
-You might even be tempted to stay a little longer once the soccer action comes to an end.
+Euro 2012 took place from the 8th of June through the 1st of July.
+The event spanned eight venues in the eight host cities in Poland and the Ukraine.
+There’s clearly plenty of things to do in the main Polish cities with or without football.

 Linda the author of the Hotels-Fairy guide to Poland, reports for USA News Brief on all the latest topics for US travelers.